microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement/v1.0/docs/Microsoft.Graph.DeviceManagement.md

 Create a new deviceCategory object.

 ### [New-MgDeviceManagementDeviceCompliancePolicy](New-MgDeviceManagementDeviceCompliancePolicy.md)
-Create a new iosCompliancePolicy object.
+Create a new androidCompliancePolicy object.

 ### [New-MgDeviceManagementDeviceCompliancePolicyAssignment](New-MgDeviceManagementDeviceCompliancePolicyAssignment.md)
 Create a new deviceCompliancePolicyAssignment object.